lukehsiao/ee_quals/README.md

 ### Choosing Professors

 _Note: these were last updated for the 2016 quals.
-Policies and procedures may have changed since this section was written.
-If so, please contribute by submitting a PR with updated strategies here._
+Policies and procedures have changed since this section was written._

 The standard instructions have not changed.
 You select 20 professors and get 4 from the first group, 3 from the second, 2 from the third, and 1 from the last.